wighawag/hardhat-deploy-ethers-old/README.md

 This plugin brings to Hardhat the Ethereum library `ethers.js`, which allows you to interact with the Ethereum blockchain in a simple way.

-it is in based on the existing effort by @nomicalbas : `@nomiclabas/hardhat-ethers` And add extra functionality and the ability to get signer from address string
+it is in based on the existing effort by @nomiclabs : `@nomiclabs/hardhat-ethers` And add extra functionality and the ability to get signer from address string

 ## Installation